 They call her the "flying squirrel" because of her skills on the uneven bars.
 The teenage gymnast has already drawn comparisons to Mary Lou Retton.
 Douglas gave up time with her family to train in Iowa with the same coach that steered Shawn Johnson to gold in 2008.
 Nation team director Martha Karolyi says, "Some people may have higher difficulty values, but Gabby's execution is the best in the world."

-Citi Simplicity Visa wows its cardholders with the same kind of "what you see is what you get" magic.
-Unlike other no-frills credit cards, Citi Simplicity offers cardholders direct access to customer service representatives who can adjust payment due dates with gymnast-like flexibility.
-With no late fees and an 18 month zero percent introductory APR on purchases and balance transfers, Citi Simplicity uses simple execution to trounce cards with more complex cardholder agreements.
+Citi Simplicity® Card (Citi is a CardRatings.com advertiser) wows its cardholders with the same kind of "what you see is what you get" magic.
+Unlike other no-frills credit cards, Citi Simplicity Card offers cardholders direct access to customer service representatives, allowing you to save time when you call for fast, personal help 24 hours a day and just want to speak with someone who can adjust payment due dates with gymnast-like flexibility.
+(All you have to do is just say "representative" when you call.)
+With no late fees ever, no penalty rate ever, no annual fee ever Citi Simplicity uses simple execution to trounce cards with more complex cardholder agreements.

 Tyson Gay may finally get his medals in London, after years of battling poorly-timed injuries.
 Despite winning the Jesse Owens Award, Gay's health issues allowed Jamaican superstars Usain Bolt and Asafa Powell to run away with 2008's medals and the public's attention.
 Strong races at the 2012 track and field trials have pundits convinced that this could finally be Gay's year.

-Chase Freedom has been around for years, but often gets overshadowed by flashier cash back credit cards.
+Chase Freedom® has been around for years, but often gets overshadowed by flashier cash back credit cards.
 Chase's credit card division retreated from issuing many new accounts for a brief period during the credit crunch as it reeled from government intervention and the emergency acquisition of Washington Mutual.
-Back in shape, Chase has been supporting its Freedom brand with heavy television promotion and some outstanding signup bonuses of $100 bonus after you make $500 in purchases in your first 3 months from account opening.
+Back in shape, Chase has been supporting its Freedom brand with heavy television promotion and some outstanding bonuses and no annual fee.
+With the Chase Freedom® currently, new cardholders can get a $150 bonus after spending $500 on purchases in your first 3 months from account opening.